tessel/t1-contribution-guide/firmware-details.md

 ## USB Communication

 Tessel communicates over USB micro cables to a host computer.
 Technical Machine was granted a USB PID/VID from [OpenMoco](http://wiki.openmoko.org/wiki/USB_Product_IDs) because we create open source hardware.
 The code that defines that the USB behavior can be found in [`/src/usb/`](https://github.com/tessel/firmware/tree/master/src/usb).

 - [`device.c`](https://github.com/tessel/firmware/blob/master/src/usb/device.c) defines the implementation for USB vendor requests.
-- ['log_interface.c'](https://github.com/tessel/firmware/blob/master/src/usb/log_interface.c) defines the implementation for human readable messages such as those created with `console.log`.
+- [`log_interface.c`](https://github.com/tessel/firmware/blob/master/src/usb/log_interface.c) defines the implementation for human readable messages such as those created with `console.log`.
-- [`msg_interface.c`](https://github.com/tessel/firmware/blob/master/src/usb/msg_interface.c) defines the implementation for machine-readable commands like those to manage WiFi.
+- [`msg_interface.c`](https://github.com/tessel/firmware/blob/master/src/usb/msg_interface.c) defines the implementation for machine-readable commands like those to manage Wi-Fi.
 - [`usb.c`](https://github.com/tessel/firmware/blob/master/src/usb/usb.c) defines the implementation for arbitrary message passing.

-## CC3k WiFi Chip
+## CC3k Wi-Fi Chip

-We use TI's [CC3000](http://processors.wiki.ti.com/index.php/CC3000) as Tessel's wifi chip.
+We use TI's [CC3000](http://processors.wiki.ti.com/index.php/CC3000) as Tessel's Wi-Fi chip.

 The CC3000 has TI's custom firmware loaded on to it.
 The version can be checked with a `tessel version --board`.

 Tessel talks to the CC3000 through a dedicated [SPI bus](http://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).
-One SPI bus is used for all external ports (Ports A-D & GPIO), and the other SPI bus is use exclusively for Wifi.
+One SPI bus is used for all external ports (Ports A-D & GPIO), and the other SPI bus is use exclusively for Wi-Fi.

 We use TI's [utility functions](https://github.com/tessel/firmware/tree/master/src/cc3000/utility) for communication and have ported over the [host drivers](https://github.com/tessel/firmware/blob/master/src/cc3000/host_spi.c) to work with Tessel.